Learning to Simulate Tree-Branch Dynamics for Manipulation: Approach

 Finally, similar to \cite{heiden2022probabilistic} and \cite{antonova2022bayesian}, we use Bayesian inference to quantify the uncertainty associated with the simulation parameters.
 The canonical Bayes' rule relates the parameter posterior probability density $p(\theta|\tau_{sim}) $ to the corresponding likelihood $p(\tau_{sim} | \theta)$ and the prior $p_{0}(\theta)$, \\

 While point estimates of optimal parameters can be obtained as $\theta_{}^{*} =\underset{\theta \ \in \ \mathbb{R}^{N}}{\mathrm{argmin}}\,L(\theta)$, i.e., by minimising the objective function, we instead attempt to successively sample promising regions of the posterior density $p(\theta|\tau_{sim}) $ in order to capture its multiple modalities.
-Furthermore, we propose to compute the likelihood term by translating the objective function to a Boltzmann distribution along the lines of simulated annealing architectures \cite{kirkpatrick1983optimization} where $Z_{\theta}$ is the constant set of all possible energy states, $k$ the Boltzmann constant, and $T$ the fixed annealing temperature,
+Furthermore, we compute the likelihood term through an exponential transformation of the loss, along the lines of simulated annealing architectures \cite{kirkpatrick1983optimization}, where $Z_{\theta}$ is the constant set of all possible energy states, $k$ the Boltzmann constant, and $T$ the fixed annealing temperature,

 where $Z_{\origtau}$ is the normalisation constant.
-We do away with the intractable ${Z_{\theta}Z_{\origtau}}$ term by choosing Stein Variational Gradient Descent algorithm (SVGD) as our inference algorithm as described in \ref{svgd}.
+We do away with the intractable ${Z_{\theta}Z_{\origtau}}$ term by choosing Stein Variational Gradient Descent algorithm (SVGD) as our inference algorithm.

 While our approach can be generalized to a full 3D system, in this paper, we only consider deformations in the vertical plane, implemented by restricting the force profile to the gravity-axis, i.e., perpendicular to the ground.
-Similarly, we ignore the discontinuous dynamics of branch rupture resulting from intolerable forces.
+Deformation along other axes, such as horizontal twists can be estimated by using higher-dimensional hinges at each joint in the sequence, i.e., by increasing the $\theta$ dimensions.
+However, we restrict the forces to tolerable limits and leave the discontinuous dynamics of branch rupture for future work.
 Finally, we treat each $\tau_{sim}$ trajectory as an i.i.d sample from the underlying distribution, compute the likelihood term (\ref{likelihood_def}) over multiple trajectories, and use the log form to avoid vanishing floating points,